Club-CELL/Karuta/Readme.md

 ## Compiling the app

 If you want to compile the app yourself, you will need to create a **google service account**.
+Here is a [step by step tutorial](https://docs.google.com/document/d/12QXZd3Mx1vfYl01hFiYyAt3YCLnMrHFted1_7m6b7w0) on how to do this.
 Download the **json key** corresponding to this account.

 Then, save the json key, and copy it to the ***Resources/Credentials*** folder.
 Rename it to ***credentials.json***.
 Do **not** commit this file to version control.